billbrod/foveated-metamers/README.md

 insensitive to, we can discard it or randomize it, and the resulting image should appear unchanged from the original.

-See the [VSS 2020 poster](https://osf.io/aketq/) for scientific details.
-You may also be interested in the [website](https://users.flatironinstitute.org/~wbroderick/metamers/) we put together for browsing through the synthesized images.
+See the [preprint](https://doi.org/10.1101/2023.05.18.541306) or the [VSS 2023 poster](https://osf.io/8hdaz/) for scientific details.
+You may also be interested in the [website](https://users.flatironinstitute.org/~wbroderick/metamers/) we put together for browsing through the synthesized images, and the [OSF](https://osf.io/67tbe/) for bulk downloading the images or the behavioral data.

 If you re-use some component of this project in an academic publication, see the [citation](#citation) section for how to credit us.